Mulberry fields: Literary works

-A popular romance story from Korea tells of a beautiful peasant girl named Choon Hyang, who was proposed to by a noble young man named Yi Doryung.
+Chunhyangjeon is a popular romance story from Korea that tells of a beautiful peasant girl named Choon Hyang, who was proposed to by a noble young man named Yi Doryung.
 Wolmai, Choon Hyang's mother, agreed, as long as Yi Doryung was willing to give a marriage letter secretly to them and promise to never leave her daughter.
 Yi Doryung wrote this letter: